gombosc/WebDevelopment2023/README.md

 > added new urls to the fetch functions for the heroku server, solved error

 > added user name from the database above the logo in the app cause it looks nice

 > connected heroku with app and everything works for now

 > good day

 <strong> Day 27 </strong>

--
+> Finished App, live on heroky, server and postgres

+> preparations for job applications

+> article on how to break into the thech industry

+> Back to Redux to complete course

+> higher order functions, iddleware, redux thunk, react tools

+> FINISHED WEB DEVELOPER COURSE!

 <strong> Day 28 </strong>
+> Interview Cake Introduction

+> Big O

+> O(1) constant time, O(n) linear time, O(n^2) quadratic time

+> Worst case, space complexity (memory costs), asymptotic analysis

+> Data Structures: RAM, Binary numbers, Fixed Width Integers, arrays and so on

+> string, character encoding

 <strong> Day 29 </strong>
+> Starting Data Structures and Algorithms from InterviewCake

+> Hash tables, hash collision, tradeoffs

+> Summary: arrays, pointers, dynamic arrays, linked lists, hash tables

+> logarithms rules recap

+> Log in binary search  (Ex 1)

+> time cost of binary search O(log n)

+> python lists (ordered, changeable, allow duplicates)

+> tuples (ordered, unchangeable, allow duplicates)

+> sets (unordered, unchang, no dupplicates)

+> dicts (ordered since v3.7, changeable, don't allow duplicates)

+> binary search (start w middle, bigger or smaller than target, divide in half, repeat with new half size)

+> Logarithms in sorting (exercise 2), costs O(nlogn)

+> Merge sort

+> binary trees, (n+1)/2 is the number of nodes on the last level

 <strong< Day 30 </strong>
+> forgot to add

 <strong> Day 31 </strong>
-- Arrays strenghts and weaknesses (fast lookups, fast appends vs fixed size, costly inserts and deletes)
+> Arrays strenghts and weaknesses (fast lookups, fast appends vs fixed size, costly inserts and deletes)

-- worst case for arrays
+> worst case for arrays

-- inserting and deleting bigO logic (prepending is O(n)N time)
+> inserting and deleting bigO logic (prepending is O(n)N time)

-- array slicing
+> array slicing

--in-place algorithms (modifies data structures or objects outside of its own stack frame), sometimes called destructive
+> in-place algorithms (modifies data structures or objects outside of its own stack frame), sometimes called destructive

-- call stack (made up of stack frames), what stack frames usually stores
+> call stack (made up of stack frames), what stack frames usually stores

-- consider the depth of the call stack when analyzing space complexity
+> consider the depth of the call stack when analyzing space complexity

-- careful with recursive functions (they build huge call stacks)
+> careful with recursive functions (they build huge call stacks)

-- might be burning out, long months
+> might be burning out, long months

 <strong> Day 32 </strong>
-- dynamic arrays
+> dynamic arrays

-- strenghts: fast lookups, variable szie, cache friendly
+> strenghts: fast lookups, variable szie, cache friendly

-- weaknesses: slow worst case appends, costly inserts and deletes
+> weaknesses: slow worst case appends, costly inserts and deletes

-- python recap
+> python recap

-- exercise: mergingRanges, still working on it
+> exercise: mergingRanges, still working on it
--

  <strong> Day 33 </strong>
-- portfolio day
+> portfolio day

 <strong> Day 34 </strong>
-- spent the whole day on the greedy merge sort problem
+> spent the whole day on the greedy merge sort problem

-- python tuples, unpacking, f strings, range fucntion, lambda, upper bounds and lower bound
+> python tuples, unpacking, f strings, range fucntion, lambda, upper bounds and lower bound

-- tried to solve the problem on my own, got some logic down and it worked for a simple case of only two elements in the tuple
+> tried to solve the problem on my own, got some logic down and it worked for a simple case of only two elements in the tuple

-- went on to write the problem down and try to understand it, three cases than can hapen
+> went on to write the problem down and try to understand it, three cases than can hapen

-- solution: sort the tuple at first by start time of meeting then work from left to right through sorted list, create a new merge tuple which compares the first element to the rest and then if condition
+> solution: sort the tuple at first by start time of meeting then work from left to right through sorted list, create a new merge tuple which compares the first element to the rest and then if condition

-- will do it again
+> will do it again

-- complexity: O(n lgn) time and O(n) space
+> complexity: O(n lgn) time and O(n) space

-- complexity at first: O(n^2)
+> complexity at first: O(n^2)

 <strong> Day 35 (July 12th) </strong>
 > destructuring for loops in python

 > enumerate() - for counter, letter in enumerate(list)

 > Reverse a list in place exercise (complexity O(n) time and O(1) space)

 > did both in python an js

 > triangular series (ugh...)

 > realized that using a code visualizer step by step makes a huge difference

 > managed to solve a simpler version of the problem but not the whole

 <strong> Day 36 </strong>
 > Merge sorted arrays exercise

 > managed to solve it on my own but it wasn't time or space optimized

 > the other solution got me confused, need to recheck

 > short circuit valuation

 > pythons native sorting is called Trimsort

 > almost finished all exercercises in arrays

 > hashing and hash functions

 > strenghts and weaknesses, hash collision (some uses: dictionaries, man in the middle attacks)

 > hash tables

 > modulo % recap

 > sets - only stores keys w values

 > linked lists intro again

 > decided on portfolio design finally, need to figure out how to make it

 <Strong> Day 37 </strong>
--
+> First come first served exercise solved (5 main steps)

+> solved it iterative as well as recursive

+> Complexity O(n) timne and O(1) space

+> Base case - tells a recursive function when to stop (recursive functions recap)

+> Edge Cases: ask questions

+> Know when to optimize code and when it's not worth it

+> Array slicing

+> Careful of the hidden spare costs from a recursive function call stack

+> Recursive functions vs iteratives algorithms

+> Queues: store items in a FIFO order

+> Strenghts and weaknesses (fast operations, all queue operations take O(1) time)

+> Uses for queues: breadth first search, printers, web servers, processes

+> Stack - stores items in a LIFO order (pile of dirty plates in your sink)

+> Strenghts of stack - fast operations, take O(1) time

+> Uses - the call stack, depth first search, string parsing

+> greedy algorithms

 <strong> Day 38 </strong>
+> Rest day

+<strong> Day 39 (16th July) </strong>
+> Binary Tree

+> Perfect Tree, Properties of perfect trees

+> The number of total nodes on each level dobles as we move down the tree

+> Number of nodes on the last leves is equal to sum of nodes on all other leves

+> n = 2^h - 1